 However, rules at 5 CFR 550.162 authorize payment of AUO pay during a temporary assignment that would not otherwise warrant the payment of AUO pay if the temporary assignment is directly related to a national emergency declared by the President.
 Under those rules, an agency may continue to pay AUO pay for not more than 30 consecutive work days for such a temporary assignment and for a total of not more than 90 workdays in a calendar year while on such a temporary assignment.
 Time during which an employee continues to receive AUO pay under those provisions is not considered in computing the weekly average number of irregular overtime hours used in determining the amount of an employee’s future AUO payments.

-Availability pay is premium pay fixed at 25 percent of basic pay (including locality pay) granted to certain law enforcement personnel who have criminal investigation responsibilities (see 5 U.S.C.
+Availability pay is premium pay of 25 percent of basic pay (including locality pay) granted to certain law enforcement personnel who have criminal investigation responsibilities (see 5 U.S.C.
 5542(d) and (e), 5 U.S.C.
 5545a, and 5 CFR 550.181-187, .103 and .111(f)), replacing the use of administratively uncontrollable overtime (AUO) pay for employees in this category.

 Eligible categories include employees in the GS-1811 (criminal investigations) and GS-1812 (game law enforcement) series, certain pilots employed in customs enforcement, and special agents in the Diplomatic Security Service of the Department of State.
 Higher graded law enforcement officers may be entitled to a lesser amount if their availability pay causes them to exceed the maximum earnings limitation for law enforcement officers.
 That limitation is 150 percent of the lesser of the minimum rate of GS-15 (including a special rate of pay or locality pay) or the rate of pay for level IV of the Executive Schedule.

 Availability pay must be paid to qualified criminal investigators who meet the legal definition of a “law enforcement officer.”
 An annual certification must be made by both the criminal investigator and an appropriate supervisory official.
-The annual certification must stipulate that the investigator works, or is available to work, an annual average of two hours of “unscheduled duty” per regular workday as requested by the employing agency.
+The certification must stipulate that the investigator works, or is available to work, an annual average of two hours of “unscheduled duty” per regular workday as requested by the employing agency.

 An agency may not pay a criminal investigator receiving availability pay annual premium pay for administratively uncontrollable overtime work or regularly scheduled standby duty, or overtime pay under the Fair Labor Standards Act.
 Receipt of availability pay does not affect a criminal investigator’s entitlement to other types of premium pay (including Title 5 overtime pay) based on regularly scheduled duty hours.
 However, a criminal investigator receiving availability pay may not be paid any other premium pay based on unscheduled duty hours.
 Title 5 overtime pay is authorized only for overtime work scheduled in advance of the administrative workweek that is either in excess of 10 hours on a day containing part of the basic 40-hour workweek or on a day that does not include part of the basic 40-hour workweek.